Enrichment

 Funding College

-• PUB hosts an annual FAFSA workshop for seniors and their parents each October to make sure their financial aid application is submitted on time.
+- PUB hosts an annual FAFSA workshop for seniors and their parents to make sure their financial aid application is submitted on time.

-• As part of College Seminar, Scholars identify scholarships for which they can qualify by the time they are seniors.
-In Senior Seminar they apply for them.
+- As part of the College Seminar, Scholars identify scholarships for which they can qualify by the time they are seniors.
+In Senior Seminar, they apply for them.

-• As part of College Seminar, Scholars compare and contrast the financial aspects of attending each of their good-fit college choices so they can make an informed choice.
+- As part of the College Seminar, Scholars compare and contrast the financial aspects of attending each of their good-fit college choices so they can make an informed choice.

-• Pontiac Promise Zone works closely with PUB to assure that PUB alumni who are eligible Pontiac residents receive the annual college financial support they are due.
+- Pontiac Promise Zone works closely with PUB to ensure that PUB alumni who are eligible Pontiac residents receive the annual college financial support they are due.

-• As TRIO Programs participants, PUB Scholars are eligible to apply for scholarships sponsored by the Michigan College Access Programs and Personnel (MI-CAPP) Scholarship.
+- As TRIO Programs participants, PUB Scholars are eligible to apply for scholarships sponsored by the Michigan College Access Programs and Personnel (MI-CAPP) Scholarship Committee.

 Communication and Technology

-• Computer and other electronic technology is integrated into classroom learning.
+- Computers and other electronic technology are integrated into classroom learning.

 A focus on cultural enrichment exposes PUB Scholars to people, customs, standards, and experiences to which they may not have ever been exposed.
 The goal is to equip them with a knowledge base to help them more easily navigate higher education and, ultimately, career environments.

-In PUB’s target geographic area, students tend to see people who look like them.
+Due to environmental barriers, there is frequently cultural sameness among residents of PUB's target area.
 But the world is made up of people with a vast array of characteristics and qualities.
-PUB seeks to introduce Scholars to all types of human diversity to broaden their knowledge of and comfort level with people who may or may not look like them; and to prepare them to succeed in a global community.
-Consequently, human diversity is intentionally included in our staffing, our student body, our field trips, and in all of our activities to the degree possible.
+PUB seeks to introduce Scholars to all types of varieties of human culture to broaden their knowledge of and comfort level with people who may or may not look like them, and to prepare them to succeed in a global community.

 Dining Etiquette

 PUB’s Project Director facilitates dining etiquette training during each Summer Academy.
-Training begins with the requirement for Scholars to RSVP to an invitation, continues with a cocktail hour, and concludes with a sit-down dinner.
-Knowing dining etiquette increases Scholar’s confidence in both social and career situations where dining habits can make a critical difference such as a job interview over lunch, a conference meal, or even a date.
+Training begins with the requirement for Scholars to RSVP to an invitation, continues with a mocktail hour, and concludes with a sit-down meal.
+Knowing dining etiquette increases a scholar’s confidence in both social and career situations where dining habits can make a critical difference, such as a job interview over lunch, a conference meal, or even a date.

 Appropriate Attire

-Scholars transitioning from childhood into adulthood when important opinions will be formulated about them based on their appearance.
+Scholars are transitioning from childhood into adulthood, when important opinions will be formulated about them based on their appearance.
 It is important that Scholars learn how to dress to suit the occasion.
-PUB tries to employ fun ways of getting the message across such as fashion shows, fashion design elective classes, and designated days to dress in specific attire.
+PUB tries to employ fun ways of getting the message across, such as fashion shows, fashion design elective classes, and designated days to dress in specific attire.

 Effective Communication

 With adulthood also comes the need to communicate appropriately and effectively.
 This becomes more of a challenge with all of the acronyms and shortcuts used to communicate on social media.
-Limiting cell phone time encourages face-to-face communication which increases Scholars’ ability to “read” non-verbal communication signals.
-Incorporating diversity helps to develop an ear for international accents and interpret the body language of other ethnicities, a skill essential for success in college and careers.
-Enhanced communication skills complement dressing appropriately and using acceptable dining etiquette; altogether they enhance self-confidence.
+Limiting cell phone time encourages face-to-face communication, which increases Scholars’ ability to “read” non-verbal communication signals.
+Incorporating cultural and heritage variety helps to develop an ear for international accents and interpret the body language of other ethnicities, a skill essential for success in college and careers.
+Enhanced communication skills complement dressing appropriately and using acceptable dining etiquette; altogether, they enhance self-confidence.

 Performing Arts

 Every PUB Summer Academy ends with a stage performance.
-This is the capstone event of the Performing Arts class which incorporates drama, dance, music, and stage production.
-Scholars write their own script which is usually reflective of a current cultural situation.
+This is the capstone event of the Performing Arts class, which incorporates drama, dance, music, and stage production.
+Scholars write their own script, which is usually reflective of a current cultural situation.
 Then they facilitate all of the tasks associated with presenting a successful live performance.
-Friends and family are invited in for the production and, once again, self-confidence is boosted when Scholars perform on a stage in front of an audience.
+Friends and family are invited to the production.
+Once again, self-confidence is boosted when Scholars perform on a stage in front of an audience.

 Given PUB’s mission, the ultimate end goal is that PUB alumni earn a postsecondary degree and move into a productive career.
 Although that career may be several years away, high school is not too early to begin practicing skills and developing habits that will enhance PUB alumni’s ability to attract potential employers.
-These are some of the ways in which PUB provides career enrichment.
+These are some of how PUB provides career enrichment.

 Career Exploration

-• In College Seminar, Scholar’s select 3 primary career options and research the majors that support them.
+- In the College Seminar, Scholars select 3 primary career options and research the majors that support them.
 Then they identify realistic options for postsecondary institutions with the majors, environmental factors, and financial structure that best suit them.

 College/Career Day, Motivational Speakers, Role Models

-• Each February, PUB hosts a day in which Scholars are immersed in career-related activities.
+- Each Academic year, PUB hosts a day in which Scholars are immersed in career-related activities.
 Sometimes it’s an alumni panel.
 Other times it’s a field trip.
 Yet other times it has been an interesting experiential learning exercise or a series of workshops in conference format.

-• On Summer Academy Sunday evenings during Dorm Meeting, motivational speakers address the student body with encouraging presentations about their life’s experiences and how they overcame barriers to achieve success.
+- On Summer Academy Sunday evenings during Dorm Meeting, motivational speakers address the student body with encouraging presentations about their life experiences and how they overcame barriers to achieve success.

 Leadership Development Opportunities

-• One-week PUB Leadership Development Institute every summer
+- One-week PUB Leadership Development Institute every summer, culminating in Student Council elections

 OU Day at the Capitol